propublica/sunlight-congress/docs/videos.md

 <dt>bills</dt>
 <dd>An array of bill IDs for all bills mentioned in the events of this clip.</dd>

-### White House videos

-Filter the "chamber" field by "house" to retrieve videos from the House of Representatives.

-White House video is parsed from [WhiteHouse.gov](http://www.whitehouse.gov/live).
-Most videos are available as "archived" videos, but some are available as "live" videos.
-Live videos tend to not have as many fields completed as archived videos but you can filter on the "status" field to get only live or archived videos.

 #### Guaranteed Fields

 The only fields guaranteed for house videos are